 Zolar raises 100 million euros

-Solar start-up Zolar has received 100 million euros in a current round of financing, as reported by news agency DPA .
-The startup plans to use the new capital to expand its in-house app with an energy management system that will be able to take dynamic electricity tariffs into account.
-This system will, for example, recognize when the cheapest time is to charge an e-car and then automatically start the charging process.
-Zolar also wants to expand its cooperation with installation companies and train craftsmen.
+The solar start-up Zolar has received 100 million euros in a recent financing round, as reported by the news agency DPA .
+The start-up intends to use the new capital to expand its own app to include an energy management system that can take dynamic electricity tariffs into account.
+This system should, for example, recognize when the best time to charge an electric car is and then start the charging process automatically.
+Zolar also wants to expand its cooperation with installation companies and train tradespeople.

 Alex Melzer and Gregor Loukidis founded the start-up in 2016.
-The founders have developed an online configurator that homeowners can use to plan, configure and purchase their PV system online and at a fixed price.
-In the process, customers are also to receive personal advice.
+The founders have developed an online configurator that allows homeowners to plan, configure and purchase their PV system online and at a fixed price.
+Customers also receive personal advice.
 The modules used come from Germany, but also from South Korea or China.
-Local craftsmen take care of the installation of the systems.
+The systems are installed by local tradespeople.
 Zolar has also been offering solar systems for rent since July 2021.

 Newsletter